 Wikibuy is a free browser extension that aims to solve both of those online shopping problems.
 It will show if lower prices are available on another site, and then provide working coupon or promo codes so that you can save even more.

 Wikibuy has a few distinct functions and features, which we’ll list and explain in the next section.
 But at the most basic level, it acts as an online shopping price comparison tool.
 Once installed, it will tell you whether or not the Amazon item you’re browsing is available somewhere else for less money.

 Similarly to the more well-known browser extension called Honey, Wikibuy also searches the web for coupon and promo codes, and then automatically tests them for validity.
 When it finds one that works, it applies the code to your cart at checkout.

 Wikibuy offers more than one way to help save money.
 The five features listed below each provide online shoppers with a unique and valuable benefit.

 #1.
 Amazon Price Comparison Tool

 If your primary online shopping destination is Amazon, you’re going to love Wikibuy’s Amazon price comparison tool.
 When you’re browsing on Amazon, Wikibuy works in the background checking prices at hundreds of other retailers and sellers.
-The plugin adds a widget directly to the Amazon page that tells you whether you’ve found the best deal, as was the case for the Adidas t-shirt in the screenshot below.
+The plugin adds a widget directly to the Amazon page that tells you whether there’s a lower price in its large database of retailers, as was the case for the Adidas t-shirt in the screenshot below.

 But as we noted above, Amazon doesn’t always have the best price.
-For example, when I was researching for this article I discovered that I could save $7 on Apple AirPods by purchasing them off Amazon.
+For example, when I was researching for this article I discovered that I could save $7 on Apple AirPods by purchasing them somewhere other than Amazon.
 These savings opportunities are also shown directly on the Amazon page via the Wikibuy widget.